 'But I can't have a simple Christmas because of the children,' you may say.

 Perhaps the worst misuse of Christmas is the idea that ‘it’s for the children.’
 In a way that’s true but only in the way that we too need to be children again in order to see the miracles and magic of Christmas in us.
 That saying of Jesus’s about having to become a child again to enter the Kingdom of Heaven is the answer.
-The ‘child’ is the part of us that expects miracles and magic (probably why Harry Potter is so popular).
+The ‘child’ is the part of us that expects miracles and magic.
 It’s also the ego – and for most of us, it’s been overwhelmed with ‘duty’ and ‘shoulds’ and other horrors for so long that it simply dreads the word ‘Christmas.’

 It is the ego of the child that demands the same presents as everyone else.
 It's the ego of we adults that thinks that we have to give those presents in order to be 'good' parents.
 But what about giving an experience of spirit instead?

 So what is this Christmas miracle all about?
 It’s about the rebirth of the real you; the peeling off of the outer layers that hide the gold within; the sloughing off of all the past year that you’d like to leave behind and a commitment towards creating a better, happier life.